Steve1150/discord-bot/README.md

-# discord-bot
+# The "Godot" Discord Bot!

-# What does this bot do?!
+## What does this bot do?!
 I dunno man, stuff...